 Joseph Hill Sinex was born in Delaware, the third child of Seneca and Sarah Hill Sinex.
 After moving to Philadelphia, Joseph married Mary C. Duffield at Salem Methodist Episcopal Church on October 29, 1848.
-Joseph and Mary would have 6 children; 4 would live to adulthood.
+Joseph and Mary would have seven children with four living to adulthood.

 At the start of the Civil War in April, 1861 Joseph was a 41-year-old carpenter and the father of three, but he was mustered into service as Captain of Company D of the 17th Pennsylvania Infantry.
 Since it was thought the war might be short, so were the enlistments, so he left after his term expired on August 2.
 When recruiting began that fall for a new regiment, the 91st, Joseph signed up.
 They left in January of 1862 but the first major battle was at Fredericksburg that December, followed by Chancellorsville in the spring of 1863.

 By the time they reached Gettysburg in July he had been promoted to Lieutenant Colonel.
 At six feet four inches, he must have been an imposing figure on the battlefield.
 He brought 258 men to help secure Little Round Top after other units fought off a Confederate advance earlier in the day.
 They improved fortifications and took prisoners after several other skirmishes, then pushed the Confederates back to into Maryland.
 At year’s end the majority of the regiment re-enlisted and returned to Philadelphia for furlough in January of 1864.
 After six weeks at home, Lt.
 Col. Sinex was again in command as his regiment returned to Virginia.
 He was one of 13,000 wounded during the battle of Spotsylvania Court House on May 12, 1864, and was discharged in July due to his disability.